 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-Proposed projects include sports fields, a dog park, BMX track, Courtenay Drive roading and infrastructure, and Kaiapoi East roading and infrastructure.
+Proposed projects include sports and recreation facilities, a dog park, BMX track, Courtenay Drive roading and infrastructure, and Kaiapoi East roading and infrastructure.

-from 2 May to 24 May 2017.
-Construction works are planned to be completed in December 2017.
+Construction works are planned to be completed in early 2018.